 Lydia raises $16.1 million to become the PayPal of mobile payments

-This new text bomb crashes most Mac and iOS apps with a single unicode symbol
+This new text bomb crashes most Mac and iOS apps with a single Unicode symbol

 French startup Lydia is raising a $16.1 million round (€13 million) led by CNP Assurances with existing investors XAnge, New Alpha AM, Oddo BHF and Groupe Duval also participating.